tejaswi-kolli/Snake_Game/README.md

 # Snake_Game
-snake game designing using python
+Designing Snake game using Python in which the high score is recorded.